george-hopkins/drgarbagetools/com.drgarbage.web/_posts/control-flow-graph-factory/2014-04-23-graph-compare.markdown

 Graphical user interface <a name="how"></a>
 --------------

-After first steps of graph comparison a new tab *Compare* pops up.
+After the first steps of graph comparison a new tab *Compare* pops up.
 ![sd]({{ site.imgurl }}{{ page.url }}compare-opened.png)

-Two selected graphs are represented side by side in the opened tab.
-In the upper left corner the drop-down list indicates that current window presents **Graph compare**.
+The graphical user interface represents these two selected graphs side by side in the new opened tab.
+On the upper left corner the drop-down list indicates that the current window presents **Graph compare**.
+In case the graphs keep any meta information, it makes possible to compare the as text-to-text.

-In the upper right corner the management panel is placed.
+The management panel of actions is placed in the upper right corner and looks as follows:
 <div style="height: 20px; margin-top: -10px;" >
 	<center>
 		<h3>This button executes:  <a id="used"></a> </h3>